-Ice Shape and Reattachment Locations, x/c
+Ice shape Angle of attack $\alpha$ , deg Reattachment locations $x/c$

-Angle of Attack From Cp's From Streamlines
+From $C_p$ From streamlines

-Rime, $\alpha = 6$ deg.
-0.04 0.05
+Rime 6 0.04 0.05

-Rime, $\alpha = 8$ deg.
-0.20 0.18
+Rime 8 0.20 0.18

-Rime, $\alpha = 10$ deg.
-0.45 0.40
+Rime 10 0.45 0.40

-Glaze, $\alpha = 0$ deg.
-0.14 0.15
+Glaze 0 0.14 0.15

-Glaze, $\alpha = 4$ deg.
-0.31 0.30
+Glaze 4 0.31 0.30

-Glaze, $\alpha = 6$ deg.
-0.60 0.53
+Glaze 6 0.60 0.53

 The integral boundary-layer parameters offer further comparison of these separation bubble characteristics.
 The displacement and momentum thicknesses are plotted for both shapes in Figs. 9 and 10.
-For the glaze ice shape case (Fig. 9), there was a large increase in displacement thickness from x/c =-0.02 to 0.02.
-This trend was also observed by Bragg et al.5 for a simulated glaze ice shape on a NACA 0012 airfoil and their data are plotted in Fig. 9 for comparison.
-The plot symbols were matched based on bubble size.
-The separation bubble length for $\alpha = 4$ deg. of Bragg et al.5 was similar to $\alpha = 0$ deg. in the present data.
-Likewise, the bubble length for $\alpha = 6$ deg. of Bragg et al.5 was similar to $\alpha = 4$ deg. in the present data.
-The agreement in these data for the $\alpha = 0/4$ deg. case is remarkably good, considering the differences in ice shape and airfoil geometry.
+For the glaze ice shape case (Fig. 9), there was a large increase in displacement thickness from x/c = -0.02 to 0.02.
+This trend was also observed by Bragg et al. for a simulated glaze ice shape on a NACA 0012 airfoil, and their data are plotted in Fig. 9 for comparison.
+The separation bubble length for $\alpha = 4$ deg of Bragg et al. was similar to $\alpha = 0$ deg in the present data.
+Likewise, the bubble length for $\alpha = 6$ deg of Bragg et al. was similar to $\alpha = 4$ deg in the present data.
+The agreement in these data for the $\alpha = 0/4$ deg case is remarkably good, considering the differences in ice shape and airfoil geometry.
 These differences in geometry likely caused the divergence in the two data sets downstream of x/c = 0.15, which coincides with the bubble reattachment location.
-It is likely that the pressure distributions were different downstream of this location, thus leading to differences in the turbulent boundary-layer development.
-For the $\alpha = 4/6$ deg. comparison, the agreement is also good up to x/c =0.15.
-Downstream of this location the trend in the present data is consistent with the trend for the $\alpha = 0$ deg. case, whereas δ^/c tends to level off for the Bragg et al.5 data.
+A comparison of the pressure distributions shows larger differences downstream of this location, thus leading to differences in the turbulent boundarylayer development.
+For the $\alpha = 4/6$ deg comparison, the agreement is also good up to x/c = 0.15.
+Downstream of this location, the trend in the present data is consistent with the trend for the $\alpha = 0$ deg. case, whereas $\delta^/c$ tends to level off for the Bragg et al. data.
 The reason for this is not clear, but may be related to changes in the flowfield close to stall.
-Maximum lift in both the present data and Bragg et al.5 occurred at 7 deg.
-Therefore, bubbles of similar sizes occurred at one degree below maximum lift for Bragg et al.,5 but three degrees below maximum lift for the present data.
-Unfortunately, no data downstream of x/c= 0.35 were available in the present case one degree below maximum lift (i.e., at $\alpha = 6$ deg.) to aid in this interpretation.
-The data comparison in the $\alpha = 0/4$ deg. case do suggest that these large separation bubbles may have certain integral characteristics that are universally similar.
+Maximum lift in both the present data and as described by Bragg et al.5 occurred at 7 deg.
+Therefore, bubbles of similar sizes occurred at 1 deg below maximum lift for Bragg et al., but 3 deg below maximum lift for the present data.
+Unfortunately, no data downstream of x/c = 0.35 were available in the present case 1 degree below maximum lift, that is, at $\alpha = 6$ deg, to aid in this interpretation.
+The data comparison in the $\alpha = 0/4$ deg case do suggest that these large separation bubbles may have certain integral characteristics that are universally similar.

-Fig. 9 Comparison of integral boundary-layer parameters for the glaze ice configuration 944 at $Re = 3.5 \cdot 10^6$ and M = 0.12.
+Fig. 10 Comparison of integral boundary-layer parameters for rime ice configuration 212 at $Re = 3.5 \times 10^6$ and M = 0.12.